thatguyintech/nft-image-generator/README.md

 8. First time you run notebook, it will ask you to install ipykernel, accept this.

 9. If the program executes successfully, it will output all the generated images to the /images folder, and the metadata to the /metadata folder.
 The filenames will refer to tokenIds.

+10. The program uses trait layers from the attributes folder to generate your image.
+The attributes folder should contain sub-folders with each of the traits, prefixed with the number of the layer order it is in, with "1" as the lowest layer and incrementing upwards for higher layers.
+The folder organization should match the attribute dictionary initialized at the top of the notebook file.